 Checking the Trend

 However, if a keyword has a seasonal spike, then you can plan accordingly.
-For example, a keyword like “bathing suits” may trend higher in the summer months.
+For example, a keyword like “bathing suits” may trend higher in the spring and summer months.

 As a website, you could strategize with seasonal website content or an advertising campaign to target this keyword.